existential-engineer/existential-engineer.github.io/_drafts/2020-02-29-Why-Philosophy-I.md

 ---

 ## What a job
-First of all, I am not a philosopher, and I'm thankful for that.
-I probably would have made a very poor one, especially as I can't imagine how one might make a living out of it, except by teaching it.
+First of all, I am, thankfully, not a philosopher.
+I would probably have made a very poor one, especially as I can't imagine how one might make a living out of it, except, for most philosophers who stay in the business, by learning it and then teaching it.
 Clearly, though, humanity has managed to sustain philosophical thought through all sorts of challenges, be they economic or ideological.
+Philosophy has challenged engrained assumptions, created new ones, themselves to be challenged, and spawned the scientific method, amongst other things.
 Everyone has heard of Aristotle and Plato from the ancients.
-Many have at least heard of Hannah Arendt or Martin Heidegger, so there philosophy has its rock stars.
-There may, then, be something about philosophy that attracts its professionals, but also its keen amateurs and dabblers.
+Many have at least heard of Hannah Arendt or Martin Heidegger, so philosophy has its rock stars.

-I am then, quite emphatically, not a pro.
-And this is "just" a blog post noting an early interest and a first attempt as to why I, an engineer, might peer into that rabbit hole and think: "That looks interesting."
+I'm just not one of them, that's all.
+And that's fine!
+There is room for overly keen amateurs like me to peer into that rabbit hole and think: "That looks interesting."

 ## Did somebody bring the map?
 As an interested and still enthusiastic amateur, I can say that philosophy is a foreign land that looks… intriguing.
+It is also immeasurably huge.
 So, let’s treat this post as an early entry into a travel journal.
 I have by now read some of the simpler travel guides, started to learn a few words from a phrasebook and had a look at it all online.

 ## Papers, please